Skip to main content

 Tone using Chroma (single-color items) New in 4 callout1

-When items have a single-color, ColorThink also desaturates the colors plotted according to the Chroma (Saturation) value of the color.
+When items have a single-color, ColorThink also desaturates the colors according to the Chroma (Saturation) value of the color.
 This gives some indication about relative color placement.
-Uncheck this box to remove the de-saturation effect and ensure all parts of the plot item plot with the same saturation - especially useful for near-neutral colors.
+Uncheck this box to remove the de-saturation effect and ensure all parts of the plot item show with the same saturation - this is especially useful for comparing near-neutral colors of different plot items.

 Plotting as Points, Vectors, and Surface

-Different types of plot items may be plot-able in different forms, depending on the form of the color data within and what you’re wanting to visualize.
+Different types of plot items may be plot-able in different forms, depending on the available color data within and what you’re wanting to visualize.

 See the following sections for more about plotting in these different forms: